 Amchur or amchoor - Aka, dried mango powder, amchoor is made by grinding up sun-dried, unripe, green mangoes.
 It adds tang and is used as a souring agent in curries such as Indian pickles, chutneys, and some dals.

-Herbs and Dried Chilies Used in Indian Cooking
+Herbs Used in Indian Cooking

 Kasuri Methi or dried fenugreek leaves - If you grab a fistful of kasuri methi and inhale the aroma, they smell bitter and have a distinctive earthy smell.
 It offsets the richness of rich sauces, and enhances their flavours.
 Use it to enhance the the flavours of the sauce in butter chicken, paneer tikka masala, etc. To use kasuri methi, lightly crush some in your palms and add it to the curries towards the end of the cooking cycle.

 Mint or Pudina - A herb that is a staple in almost every household, mint is known for its cooling properties, and adds freshness and zing to many dishes.
-Use it to make green chutney, or in a marinade for meat-based dishes such as this chicken kabab.
+Use it to make green chutney, or in a marinade for meat-based dishes such as in chicken kabab.

 Bay leaves or Tej Patta - Dried bay leaves are very common to Indian rice dishes. remember to remove them when you're eating - just like with all other whole spices!
 They add aroma and flavour to curries and are very commonly used in biryanis and pulaos.